 Implementing safe accounting practices at your small business starts with the policies you enforce and the team you assemble.
 Here’s how to prevent accounting fraud at your business.

 Each time you hire a new employee, you’re taking a risk.
-While a successful hiring process is necessary for every business, you can take steps to minimize the threat of future accounting fraud, such as conducting background checks on candidates.
+A successful hiring process is necessary for every business, but you can take steps to minimize the threat of future accounting fraud, such as conducting background checks on candidates.

 “In my experience, [background checks] won’t be very effective,” Stalcup said.
 “It may weed out a few obviously bad prospects with an extensive, documented bad history, but background checks will not guarantee a fraud-free environment.”

-Moral of the story?
-It doesn’t hurt to have an employee background screening system in place.
-However, don’t rely on it as your sole means of fraud prevention.
+The moral of the story?
+It doesn’t hurt to have an employee background screening system in place, but don’t rely on it as your sole means of fraud prevention.

 “In any business, there are a number of ways for fraud to occur,” Thomas said.
 “One of the biggest opportunities to prevent fraud, especially by employees, is to implement clear processes and controls across the company.”